eric-with-a-c/resolve-otio/README.md

 ## Limitations
-- Only export is supported as the Resolve API currently isn't robust enough to import an OTIO
+- Only export is supported as the Resolve API doesn't have a way of laying out clips on the timeline
 - This should work on *Windows* but no work or testing has taken place on *Windows*

+## Using Python 3.6
+I found the easiest way to use Python 3.6 with Resolve is to use the installer from python.org but do a custom install and only install the framework.
+I use a conda Python 3.6 environment for installing pip packages and just make sure to append the site-packages from the conda environment to the path in any scripts I run in Resolve

+I wouldn't consider it ideal, but it works.